Team-BHP > Motorbikes

 • Last but not the least, hooliganism, something that has been observed to happen more with 2-wheelers than any other form of automobiles.
 Yes, there are more darker crimes that happens within the confines of bigger vehicles but there are increasing checks being made on them to reduce if not eliminate.

-haisaikat is offline (39) Thanks
+haisaikat is online now (39) Thanks

 Old 19th October 2020, 13:31 #12